Current COVID-19 Notarial Services

 - True copies (U.S. passports and U.S. pilot licenses)

 - Sworn affidavits: A sworn statement, prepared by the affiant (you).
 Affidavits are used in many different situations for many different purposes.
 We cannot prepare affidavits, and we cannot advise on the specific language needed in individual cases.
-Please consult a lawyer or other advisor for that type of assistance before bringing affidavits to be executed.
+Please consult a lawyer or other advisor for assistance before bringing affidavits to be notarized.

 - Department of Homeland Security (DHS)/Immigration and Customs Enforcement (ICE) Voluntary Departure Forms

 Due to government regulations, we cannot provide the following notary services:

 - Notarization/legalization/authentication of U.S. State-issued documents, also known as apostilles.
 This includes U.S. Birth Certificates, Marriage Certificates, Death Certificates and Divorce Decrees.
 Apostilles for U.S. documents to be used in Peru can be obtained by the Secretary of State of the U.S. state where the document was issued.
 A list of contact information for each state can be found at The Hague Convention website.

 - Notarization/legalization/authentication of U.S. academic credentials.
 Contact the issuing educational institution for authentication.

 - Certified copies (“true copies”) of original, non-U.S. documents to be used in the United States.

 - Certified copies of Naturalization Certificates.
 Please visit the USCIS website for more information.